For Black, Asian and Minority Ethnic students studying an accredited postgraduate ITE programme. Programmes must lead to Qualified Teacher Status.

 Students undertaking any Employment Based Teacher Training Scheme are not eligible.
 This includes the ‘Salaried PGCE scheme’.

 Students undertaking training programmes which enable them to teach in the Post Compulsory Education and Training Sector (PGCE PCET) are not covered under this scheme.

-The 2023 (WG23-20) scheme will come into effect on 1 September 2023.
-Eligible students who start ITE programmes leading to QTS between 1 September 2023 and 31 August 2024 can apply.
-The Ethnic Minority ITE incentive scheme was made by Welsh Ministers in 2023.
+The 2024 scheme will come into effect on 1 September 2024.
+Eligible students who start ITE programmes leading to QTS between 1 September 2024 and 31 August 2025 can apply.

 You should read this guidance in conjunction with the legal scheme related to the year of study.
 This sets out the statutory requirements of the scheme.